OHIO-ECT/ECT-Lab-Introduction/tasks/Deploying-an-Ubuntu-Server.md

     the remainder of this lab does this.
 RDP into the GNS3 system and on a terminal in the VM and use the following command to set the hostname.
-Replace the X with the number from the public IP address that is assigned via Blackboard and used in previous labs.
+Replace the X with the number from the public IP address that is assigned via Canvas and used in previous labs.